 Please remember to check weather conditions before planning your hike.
 Keep in mind the 5-second rule; if you cannot hold your hand to the ground for 5 seconds, that is an indicator that the ground it too hot for your pup's paws.

 One of the more popular spots for four-legged hikers, Mission Creek Preserve offers more than 17 miles of dog-friendly trails through stunning desert scenery.
-Far removed from the bustle of modern life, Mission Creek Preserve lets you see the Coachella Valley’s natural side.
+Far removed from the bustle of modern life, Mission Creek Preserve lets you see the natural side of Greater Palm Springs.
 Walk along sandy trails, see local wildlife like rabbits and roadrunners and get the perfect vacation photos in front of the historic stone buildings found throughout the preserve.
 Mission Creek’s namesake stream also flows all year long (results may vary depending on conditions).
 During your outdoor adventure experience be sure to check out the Mission Creek Stonehouse Trail as you trailblaze through the preserve.

 Scenic trails and sparse traffic make the Whitewater Canyon Loop Trail a great pick for a dog-friendly hike with beautiful views of this Southern California oasis.
-See the beauty of the San Jacinto Mountains and desert canyons on this 3.5-mile trail, where Whitewater River not only keeps the area lush but also lets you cool off with a quick splash (water results may vary).
+See the beauty of the San Jacinto Mountains and desert canyons on this 3.5-mile trail, where the Whitewater River not only keeps the area lush but also lets you cool off with a quick splash (water results may vary).
 Take your dog up the 600-foot climb to take in some of the best views of the surrounding mountainsides.